jekyllgrim/ZScript_Basics/10_Virtual_functions.md

 In the example above the projectile does the following:

 1. Checks that the `victim` isn't the `target` (shooter of the projectile*), or a player (any player) or a boss (has +BOSS flag)
-   1. *If you wonder why you need to check if the projectile didn't hit the shooter—it's because when spawned, projectiles basically spawn inside the actor that shot them, and they *will* collide with them, unless this check is added.
+   * If you wonder why you need to check if the projectile didn't hit the shooter—it's because when spawned, projectiles basically spawn inside the actor that shot them, and they *will* collide with them, unless this check is added.
-2. If all checks pass, it deals damage to the victim by calling `DamageMobj()` function (see below) and keeps going.
+2. If all checks pass, it deals damage to the victim by calling the `DamageMobj()` function (see below) and keeps going.
 3. Otherwise (i.e. If the victim is the shooter, *or* a player, *or* a boss), the projectile explodes.

-As you can see, virtual functions are already attached to actors, and you can mix your own stuff into them to add various effects.
-However, you can also *call* them just like you call regular actor functions.
+As you can see, virtual functions are already attached to actors and called automatically, so you can mix your own stuff into them to add various effects.
+However, some of them can also be *called* just like you call regular actor functions.
 A common example of a function that you may often need to both override and call is `DamageMobj()`:

 ```csharp
 int DamageMobj (Actor inflictor, Actor source, int damage, Name mod, int flags = 0, double angle = 0)